-LAS VEGAS (KLAS) — It was announced Tuesday morning at the Las Vegas Convention and Visitor’s Authority board meeting that repaving of the roads to be used for the November F1 race will start at the beginning of April.
+LAS VEGAS (KLAS) –The repaving of the roads to be used for the November F1 race will start on April 2 and end on September 15.

 According to F1 Las Vegas, the initial round resurfacing of the roads will be divided into six parts.
 8 News Now learned only one lane will be closed at a time for repaving, and medians will be removed along Koval Lane, Harmon, and Sands avenues.

-Repaving continues from May 22 to May 26 along Harmon from the Strip to Koval.
+Repaving continues from May 22 to May 26 along Harmon Ave. from the Strip to Koval Lane.

 Next up will be the straight on Koval from the paddock area to the corner that turns east toward the MSG Sphere.
 This is scheduled to take place from June 11 through June 16.